joaomarceloods/ios-ble-explorer/README.md

 3. Finally, as you tap a service, all its characteristics and values will be displayed in a last table

 Have a good time!

+p.s.: it doesn't work on some iPads and I need to find out why